pingoDeLingo/veebipood/README.md

 - Installation

-Clone the reop and Install all dependencies
+Clone the repo and Install all dependencies

 - Usage